j2store/userguide/simple_product.md

 # Simple Product

-A simple product is one which is has no configuration or variation in product style and properties.
+A simple product is one which is has the following options to be set.

 ### Create a simple product
 There are several tabs in which the details of the product have to be given under various classifications as explained below.
 #### General
 * First select whether the product is to be displayed in front of the store
 * Enter the SKU number
-* Enter UPC/EAN/JAN/ISBN code for the product whichever is relevant
+* Enter ***UPC/EAN/JAN/ISBN*** code for the product whichever is relevant
 * Select the brand or manufacturer of the product from the available list
 * Select the vendor from whom the product is available for purchase
 * Specify whether the product is taxable and if so select the taxprofile relevant to the product